DigitalHubUAE/frontend-developer/README.md

 # Frontend Developer Challenge

 As a Frontend developer, we need more than making code to create pretty pages.
 So this test is going to be split into several sections with a different kind of challenges.
-You can choose between Reactjs, AngularJs, or Vue JS to create this project.
+You can choose between React, Angular, or Vue JS to create this project.

 ## First Challenge